Skip to main content

 mysite.com blog.mysite.com partner-landing-page.com preprod.mysite.com

-In this case, domain validation only proves ownership of the main domain.
-It does not block the SDK from running elsewhere.
+In this case, domain validation only serves to prove ownership of the primary domain.
+It does not block SDK execution elsewhere.

 Option 2 — Restrict the SDK to the validated domain

 You can also enable domain restriction using the dedicated checkbox.
-When this option is on, the Axeptio SDK is only allowed to run on the validated domain.
+When this option is enabled, the Axeptio SDK is only authorized to execute on the validated domain.

-This gives you tighter control over where your widget is used and prevents an Axeptio configuration from being executed on an unauthorized domain.
+This strengthens control over your widget's usage and prevents an Axeptio configuration from being executed from an unauthorized domain.

-2. Make sure the main domain has been validated.
+2. Make sure the primary domain is properly validated.

 3. Enable the domain restriction checkbox.

-From this point on, after publishing, the widget will be limited to the validated domain.
+From that point on, after publishing, the widget will be limited to the validated domain.

 Step 5 — Publish the widget

-After updating the domain, validating ownership, or enabling restriction, you must publish the widget.
-This step is required for the changes to be applied on your website.
+After modifying the domain, validating ownership, or enabling restriction, you must publish the widget.
+This step is essential for changes to be applied to your website.

 1. Click Publish at the top of the window.